EssentialBlocks/heading/readme.txt

-=== Button Group ===
+=== Advance Heading ===
 Contributors: wpdevteam, re_enter_rupok, Asif2BD, rahat89, jamilbd07
-Tags: block, blocks, button, Button Group, grouped button, Button Group, buttons, gutenberg, gutenberg blocks Requires at least: 5.0
+Tags: block, blocks, heading, Advance Heading, title, title block, title with subtitle, separator, gutenberg, gutenberg blocks
+Requires at least: 5.0
 Tested up to: 5.5
-Stable tag: 1.1.0
+Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create Two Buttons To Be Stacked Together
+Create Advance Heading with Title, Subtitle and Separator Controls

 == Description ==

-**Button Group** is a great way to create two buttons to be stacked together.
-Using this block plugin, you can create a Button Group inside your WordPress block editor and improve your website design without spending much time or any coding.
+**Advance Heading** is an amazing block to display title with subtitle and separator.
+Advance Heading offers many responsive controls to design and modify your title, substitle and separator.
+You can enable/disable subtitle and seperator.
+Separator has Line and Icon styles so you can use solid, dotted, hashed etc. line as separator also 100+ incons.
+The heading wrapper has Margin, Padding, Background and Border controls with full responsive options.

-⚙️ **Completely Customizable:** YYou can customize the content, colors etc. to make it suitable for your website design
+⚙️ **Completely Customizable:** You can customize the content, colors etc. to make it suitable for your website design

 ⚡ **Super Light-weight:** No extra resources used and it's highly optimized for super fast loading & instant Live editing